vinix38/KSP-BonVoyage/README.md

 Automagic Industries brings you a new autopilot, which reduces driving accidents by 100%.

 # Changelog
+## 1.0.1
+### Changes
+- Minimum height of a rover over the terrain was changed to avoid some clipping issues
+- KSP 1.8.1 compatibility

 ## 1.0.0
 ### Changes
 - KSP 1.8 compatibility